Dre Campbell Farm

 6. Create a Habitat Friendly to Birds

-Therefore, install a birdhouse and/or put some feed near the affected trees, and birds will likely fly in and eat the critters.
+So, install a birdhouse and/or put some feed near the trees.
+Birds will likely come and eat the critters.

 If you have space, you can also keep chickens.
-Let them wander throughout your yard and around the house to help take care of bad garden worms and other pest problems.
+Let them wander your yard and around the house.
+They will help with bad garden worms and other pests.

 7. Vinegar Solution

-Mix 2 tablespoons of vinegar with 4 liters of water and spray where the critters are visible, eating the leaves or other parts of your plant.
-Raw vinegar can also kill snails and slugs if sprayed on them.
+Mix two tablespoons of vinegar with four liters of water.
+Spray it where the critters are visible, eating your plants’ leaves or other parts.

-The caterpillars will then crawl under the “shade” during the heat of the day.
-Once they are all under the burlap covering, squish them or remove them by hand.
+The caterpillars will then crawl under the “shade” during the day’s heat.
+Once they are all under the burlap covering, squish or remove them by hand.

 9. Cover Your Plants

-You can use a thin mesh covering to cover your plants to help keep off caterpillars and other crawly pests.
+You can cover your plants with thin mesh to help keep off caterpillars and other crawling pests.

-Row covers can also prevent moths and butterflies from laying their eggs on your crops, which can prevent a caterpillar insect infestation from arising.
+Row covers can also prevent caterpillar infestations.
+They stop moths and butterflies from laying eggs on your crops.

 10. Complement Your Plants